mmistakes/minimal-mistakes/_drafts/project-loom.md

 --- Running forever ---
 ```

-As we might expect, the two virtual thread are sharing the same carrier thread.
+As we might expect, the two virtual threads share the same carrier thread.

 Let's go back to the `workingHardRoutine()` function.
-If we change the carrier pool size to 2, we can see that both the `"Working Hard"` and the `"Take a break"` virtual threads are scheduled on the two carrier threads, and so they can run concurrently.
+If we change the carrier pool size to 2, we can see that both the `"Working Hard"` and the `"Take a break"` virtual threads are scheduled on the two carrier threads so they can run concurrently.
 The new setup is the following:

 ```
 -Djdk.virtualThreadScheduler.parallelism=2